FreeLundin/Nola-Developer-Incubator/README.md

 ## 🔗 Public Playtest

 - Developers: run the local dev server with `npm run dev` and open `http://localhost:5000`.
-- For a public instance, deploy using the GitHub Actions workflow to GitHub Pages.
-See the section above for details.
+- For a public instance, deploy using the GitHub Pages workflow or another hosting provider.
+See `DEPLOYMENT.md` for more options.

 ---